sayli2003/Tour-Reccomandation/README.md

 ## Description

-- This webpage is for travel enthusiaasts who are always looking a new adventure.
+- This webpage is for travel enthusiasts who are always looking for a new adventure.
-- Recommands the next trou you could take.
+- Recommends the next tour you could take.
-- Descriptions for hotels and transports and popular tourist places int he world.
+- Descriptions for hotels and transports and popular tourist places in the world.
-- We used the following technologies
+- We used the following technologies:
     - Front End
         - HTML
         - CSS